Restaurant/Licensed Opportunities in ‘The chq Building

 These mirror the space occupied by the successful ely bar and brasserie restaurant and comprise space in conservatories (George’s Dock level) of 1,000 sq. ft with the unique vault space of 9,000 sq. ft. below.
-These also have a possibility of external seating area of 743 sq. ft.
+These also have the possibility of an external seating area of 743 sq. ft.
 Along with ely, these new offerings will create a real quality food and beverage destination in a part of the IFSC and Docklands lacking in such offers.

-A further interesting opportunity is being launched; this will combine internal mall space of 1,744 sq. ft with an external area of 1,246 sq. ft facing George’s Dock and the Triumphal Arch near the south west entrance to CHQ. ‘’This will be ideal for an upmarket food and beverage offer’’ commented Hugh Markey of letting agents Lisney, he added “the owner has already committed to the creation of a world class visitor attraction/exhibition centre/digital museum which will occupy approximately 40,000 sq. ft, mostly in the southern vaults area and include a retail element on the ground floor.
-This is to be an engaging and technology driven interactive experience that will tell the story of the history of Irish migrants, their achievements abroad and at home and the impact that they have had and still have on the world.
+A further interesting opportunity is being launched; this will combine an internal mall space of 1,744 sq. ft with an external area of 1,246 sq. ft facing George’s Dock and the Triumphal Arch near the southwest entrance to CHQ. ‘’This will be ideal for an upmarket food and beverage offer’’ commented Hugh Markey of letting agents Lisney, he added “the owner has already committed to the creation of a world-class visitor attraction/exhibition centre/digital museum which will occupy approximately 40,000 sq. ft, mostly in the southern vaults area and include a retail element on the ground floor.
+This is to be an engaging and technology-driven interactive experience that will tell the story of the history of Irish migrants, their achievements abroad and at home and the impact that they have had and still have on the world.
 A genealogy centre will also be part of “Epic Ireland – The Story of a Nation”.
 It is expected to open in May 2016.